Chicken Cacciatore Recipe

 Instructions

-6. Remove cover and taste the sauce.
+6. Remove the cover and taste the sauce.
 Season with salt and black pepper to taste.
 Turn off the heat and keep warm until you are ready to serve.
-Serve alone or with your favorite side of polenta, risotto, or mashed potatoes.
+Remove and discard the Parmesan rind.
+Garnish with fresh parsley.

 Serves 4